 Founder & CEO, WorkScene

 The world of recruiting has changed.
 Today’s job seekers aren’t simply looking for a desk and a paycheck.
 They are looking for an employer whose values match their own, a workplace they will feel happy to arrive at each day.
-They want an employer that makes them feel they belong.

 During my twenty-plus year recruiting career, I’ve led talent-acquisition teams and worked as a consultant for numerous companies.
 While managing the social recruiting efforts for a Fortune 500 company, I started to understand the power and reach of social media; we were using all the popular social platforms in an attempt to attract the right candidates.
 I found that it was almost impossible to get the hiring results we wanted, because traditional social media platforms weren’t created with recruiting in mind.
 I could share content that showcased company culture, but there was no easy way to post jobs or gather resumes.